Go to the Nature Institute’s home page

 Tags: epigenetics; gene regulation; holism/contextual; RNA

 An animal’s end-directed activity may, of course, be very far from what we humans know as conscious aiming at a goal.
-But all such activity, human or animal, displays certain common features distinguishing it from inanimate proceedings: it tends to be persistent, so that it is resumed again and again after being blocked; it likewise tends to be adaptable, changing strategy in the face of altered circumstances; and the entire activity ceases once the end is achieved.
+But all such activity, human or animal, displays certain common features distinguishing it from inanimate proceedings: it tends to be persistent, so that it is resumed again and again after being blocked; it likewise tends to be adaptable — strategies are changed in the face of altered circumstances; and the entire activity ceases once the end is achieved.

 Biologists much prefer to identify discrete, definitive causes.
 The cell nucleus with its genome has long been viewed as the seat of such causation.
-But, as we saw in our discussion of DNA (Chapter 3), and epigenetics (Chapter 7), the single-minded pursuit of genetic causes has forcibly redirected our attention to epigenetics, where we have discovered that genes are circumscribed and given their meaning by the directive life of the entire cell and organism.
+But, as we saw in our discussion of DNA (Chapter 3, “What Brings Our Genome Alive?”) and epigenetics (Chapter 7, “Epigenetics: A Brief Introduction”), the single-minded pursuit of genetic causes has forcibly redirected our attention to epigenetics, where we have discovered that genes are circumscribed and given their meaning by the directive life of the entire cell and organism.

 In what follows below we will consider this directive coherence in a more detailed way by taking up one of the many activities of the cell that are often considered under the heading of “epigenetics”.
 Then we will look at a startling phenomenon that, already on its face, renders absurd the idea of central genetic control.
 In both cases we will be focused on molecular-level activity, which is precisely where we have been most strictly taught to expect the absence of any coherence other than that of “blind mechanism”.